 If this is all too complicated, you can make it easy on yourself and bet Seminoles moneylines.

 For a moneyline wager to win, you just need the Seminoles to win the game by any amount.
 To account for different likelihoods of either team winning the game, books adjust the payouts for either side.
 A +300 bet on Florida State as underdogs would return $30 in profit to a $10 bettor, while a bet against them at -300 means you'd have to risk $30 to profit $10.

 Florida State Seminoles Props

-Instead of betting on the team, how about betting on RB Jashaun Corbin?
+Instead of betting on the team, how about betting on a running back?
 This is called a prop bet and is simply an over/under bet on a specific player's statistics for a game.
-If you think Corbin is due for a big day on the ground and books set his rushing yards prop at 59.5, you could bet the over and get paid if he rushes for at least 60 yards.

 College football player prop bets can be sometimes hard to find, so make sure to locate a sportsbook that offers such markets.